 As an ACLS practitioner, you need to be able to identify all of the different rhythms, especially the lethal ones.
 Ventricular fibrillation looks like random and chaotic spikes marching across the monitor.
 There is no organization and no regularity.
 Once you see a tracing of VF, it is hard to forget.
 When VF is present and there is no pulse, you should follow the VF algorithm for treatment.

 Treatment for VF starts with early and effective CPR.
 Keeping the brain, heart and other vital organs perfused is very important in an arrest.
 Once the rhythm is identified as ventricular fibrillation, a shock should be delivered immediately.
 After the shock is delivered, begin CPR again for two minutes.
 Start thinking about what may have caused the arrest.

 After two minutes of CPR, it is time to do a pulse and rhythm check.
 If the rhythm is anything other than VF, you should switch to the appropriate algorithm.
 Continued VF calls for another shock, followed by good CPR once again for 2 minutes.
 If the patient remains in ventricular fibrillation, administration of drugs is called for.
 Epinephrine is given first and may be repeated every 3 to 5 minutes.
-Vasopressin may replace the first or second dose of epinephrine.
 If epinephrine is not effective, the next medication that is given is amiodarone 300 mg intravenously.
 Defibrillation and medication are given in an alternating fashion between cycles of 2 minutes of high quality CPR.
 Continue until the patient achieves ROSC or the code is called.